1230james/civ3-mod/README.md

 * 3/5 aggression
 * Asian culture
 * Favors Monarchy, shuns Republic
-* Begins with Pottery and Alphabet
+* Begins with Pottery and Masonry
 * Receives the Fire Longbowman as a special unit, replacing the Longbowman
     * 5/2/1
     * Differs from Longbowman by getting 5 attack instead of 4